NilsonFarias/ZapStatus-para-Woocommerce/replit.md

 ## System Architecture

 ### Frontend Architecture
 The frontend is a React Single Page Application (SPA) built with TypeScript and Vite.
-It utilizes `shadcn/ui` components based on Radix UI primitives and styled with Tailwind CSS.
+It uses `shadcn/ui` components (based on Radix UI) and Tailwind CSS for styling.
 State management for server data is handled by TanStack Query, and Wouter is used for client-side routing.
-Authentication uses a context-based system, integrating with Stripe for subscription management.
+Authentication uses a context-based system and integrates with Stripe for subscriptions.

 ### Backend Architecture
 The backend is a Node.js/Express RESTful API server developed with TypeScript.
 It connects to a PostgreSQL database using Drizzle ORM for type-safe operations.
 Session management is handled by `connect-pg-simple`.
-For production, it serves the built React application.
-The system supports multi-tenancy with role-based access control (admin/user) ensuring data isolation per client.
+In production, it serves the built React application.
+The system supports multi-tenancy with role-based access control (admin/user) ensuring data isolation.

 ### Data Storage Solutions
-The primary database is PostgreSQL, hosted on Neon Database for serverless capabilities and connection pooling.
-Drizzle ORM manages the schema and migrations, defined in `shared/schema.ts`.
+The primary database is PostgreSQL, with Drizzle ORM managing schema and migrations.
 Key tables include users, clients, WhatsApp instances, message templates, webhook configurations, webhook logs, and a message queue.

 ### Authentication and Authorization
 The platform features a public registration and login system with session-based authentication using bcryptjs.
 It implements a robust role-based access control (RBAC) system with 'admin' and 'user' roles, each having specific routes and functionalities.
-Authentication middleware protects sensitive routes, and a client is automatically created upon user registration.
+Authentication middleware protects sensitive routes.

 ### External Service Integrations
 WhatsFlow integrates with the Evolution API for WhatsApp instance management, QR code generation, and message sending.
 Stripe handles payment processing and subscription management.
 WooCommerce webhooks are used for processing order events and triggering automated messages.
 A cron-based system manages the message queue for delayed delivery.

 ### Key Design Patterns
 The architecture emphasizes reusability and maintainability through shared TypeScript types and Zod schemas.
-It employs a Repository Pattern for database abstraction and a Service Layer for business logic, particularly for Evolution API and message queue processing.
+It employs a Repository Pattern for database abstraction and a Service Layer for business logic.
 The system also features robust error handling, type safety, and a component-based UI architecture.

 ### Feature Specifications
-- **WhatsApp Automation**: Supports configurable templates per order status with dynamic variable substitution.
-Messages are processed through an optimized queue system.
+- **WhatsApp Automation**: Supports configurable templates per order status with dynamic variable substitution, processed via an optimized queue system.
 - **WooCommerce Integration**: Comprehensive webhook configuration for 11 WooCommerce events, enabling automated responses to order lifecycle changes.
 - **Instance Management**: Allows creation and management of WhatsApp instances, including QR code generation, real-time status updates, and reconnection capabilities.
-A simplified business model enforces one instance per client.
 - **Message Queue**: Manages message delivery with functionalities to view, resend, and delete messages.
 - **User Dashboard**: Provides personalized metrics and activity tracking for non-admin users.
 - **Public Registration**: Fully functional registration and login system, automatically creating a client for new users.